nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   - Type `cd ` (with a space after cd)
   - Drag your BakeBuddy folder into the terminal window (this fills in the location automatically!)
   - Press Enter
-  - Type:
+  - Type and press Enter:
     ```
     java -jar BakeBuddy.jar
     ```
-  - Press Enter

    You should see the BakeBuddy window appear as follows!

 ## **Step 3: Try Your First Commands**